 Also, the same day Smitherman allegedly received the check April 4, 2018, NEWPAC received a donation of $10,000 from Drummond Company whose executive was indicted along with two Balch partners in September in the Oliver Robinson Bribery Scandal.

-Last December, we wrote about two $5,000 contributions made by NEWPAC to Senator Smitherman on November 1, 2017 and on December 4, 2017.
+Last December, we wrote about two $5,000 contributions made by NEWPAC to Senator Smitherman on October 17, 2017 and November 20, 2017.
 These were first-time donations to Smitherman according to the state’s digital records.

 NEWPAC is run by Clark D. Fine, a former attorney at Balch & Bingham.

 The two major (and only) contributors last year to NEWPAC was Protective Life Corp. and Great Southern Wood Preserving.

 Andrew Buck, the Senior Associate Counsel and Vice President at Protective Life, was a partner at Balch & Bingham for 12 years.
 Great Southern Wood Preserving is a client of Balch & Bingham and Balch has represented them as lead attorneys in federal court.

 In January, we reported about BIPAC also run by Clark D. Fine, the former attorney at Balch & Bingham.

 On November 15, 2017, BIPAC received $10,000 from Drummond.